lethal-guitar/RigelEngine/README.md

 Mac OS (x64),
 and `deb` packages for Debian/Ubuntu/Mint Linux distros (also x64).

-A Flatpak for other distros is currently work in progress.
+A [Flatpak](https://flathub.org/apps/details/io.github.lethal_guitar.RigelEngine) is also available.

 Also see [third-party Linux builds](https://github.com/lethal-guitar/RigelEngine/wiki/Third-party-Linux-builds) for a list of other Linux packages/builds provided by distros and other projects.